shawnliweiluo/3D-Mesh-LOD-Tool/README.md

 •	Implemented quadric-based edge decimation with multiple-choice algorithm to generate lower detailed models while preserving the original structure

-Download and add nanogui to project_folder/lib/nanogui
+Download and add nanogui to project_folder/lib/nanogui (see CMakeLists.txt)

 cmake